BlastSlimey/shapezipelago/README.md

 - Rework building overrides for future mod compatibility
 - Convert to TypeScript
 - Update archipelago.js to 2.0 (need fix for `structuredClone()`)
-- Make all level logic have the same complexity principle: Every new phase begins with least possible and then grows every x level

 ### Client QoL
 - meantime offline playing